Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Canva pricing

-There are three Canva pricing plans available:
+There are four Canva pricing plans available:

-• Canva Free$0 per month
+- Canva Free — $0 per month

-• Canva Pro$14.99 per month (for one user)
+- Canva Pro — $15 per month (for one user)

-If you pay annually for a ‘Canva Pro’ or ‘Canva for Teams’ plan, you receive a 16% discount on the above fees.
+If you pay annually for a ‘Canva Pro’ or ‘Canva Teams’ plan, you receive a 16% discount on the above fees.

 As for the key differences in features between Canva’s plans, some of the main ones to watch out for are:

-• Seats — Canva only lets you add more than one user on its ‘Canva for Teams’ plan.
+- Seats — Canva only lets you add more than one user on its ‘Canva Teams’ and ‘Canva Enterprise’ plans.

-• Templates and free media assets — Canva’s two paid plans come with significantly more templates and royalty-free images, videos and audio than the free one.
+- Templates and free media assets — Canva’s two paid plans come with significantly more templates and royalty-free images, videos and audio than the free one.

-• AI-powered design tools — these are only fully accessible on paid Canva plans
+- AI-powered design tools — these are only fully accessible on paid Canva plans

-• Brand controls — you can only access these on paid plans, and ‘Canva for Teams’ gives you more of them.
+- Brand controls — you can only access these on paid plans, and ‘Canva for Teams’ gives you more of them.

 (You can read our Canva pricing and Canva Pro vs Free articles for more details on the key differences between Canva plans).